 In 2011, Coetsier completed his four-year FWO research project (2007-2011) which provides a framework for understanding Etty Hillesum's spiritual search and her Diaries and Letters 1941-1943 in the light of Martin Buber, Emmanuel Levinas and Dietrich Bonhoeffer.
 In 2012, Coetsier was awarded the degree Doctor of Comparative Science of Cultures at Ghent University for this study.
 Together with Klaas A.D.
 Smelik he edited the first complete bilingual edition of Etty Hillesum's writings: Etty Hillesum: The Complete Works 1941-1943, Bilingual, Annotated and Unabridged - Publication in two Volumes (2014).

 From 2011 till 2015, he was affiliated scholar at the Institute of Hermeneutics and Philosophy of Religion, and at the Niederlandistik (Deutsches Seminar), Zurich University.
 Next to his academic research, he was active as a philosophical guide.

-Dr Coetsier works for the Diocese of Fulda in Germany.
+Dr Coetsier is a permanent deacon and works for the Diocese of Fulda in Germany.
 Since 2017, he is Part-Time researcher at Trinity College Dublin, Ireland.